-For an overview of the test fleet head to the group test: The best trail bike of 2022 – 14 models in review
+For an overview of the test fleet head to the group test: The best enduro bike of 2023 – 14 models in review

-The spec of the Specialized Stumpjumper EVO Elite Alloy
+The Specialized Stumpjumper EVO Elite Alloy 2022 in detail

-The frame of the Stumpjumper EVO Elite Alloy features Specialized’s proprietary SWAT box, which comes standard with a plastic pouch for trail essentials.
-For hot summer days, the American brand have also developed additional accessories that fit perfectly into the opening, like a special hydration bladder.
-The flip-off SWAT door is easy to operate and stays securely in place when riding.
-Furthermore, it acts as the mounting plate for the bottle cage with integrated SWAT mini tool, which includes everything you need for basic trailside repairs.
-Specialized’s ingenious SWAT combo allows you to leave your backpack or hip pack at home.
-A ribbed seat stay and chainstay protector prevents chainslap and paint chips, ensuring a quiet ride together with the neat cable clamping.
+The alloy frame of the Stumpy EVO features Specialized’s proprietary SWAT box storage compartment in the downtube, which might be nothing new in this test field, but still a rare feature amongst alloy bikes.
+The storage compartment comes standard with a plastic pouch that can be used to organise trail essentials such as tools, spares and snacks, preventing them from rattling or falling into the depths of the frame.
+Specialized also developed a special hydration bladder that fits perfectly in the opening.
+The flip-off SWAT door is easy to operate and stays securely in place while riding.
+Moreover, it doubles as the mounting plate for the bottle cage with integrated SWAT mini tool, which includes everything you need for basic trailside repairs.
+This prevents you from having to stuff everything in your short pockets.
+A ribbed seat stay and chainstay protector ensures a quiet ride.

 Specialized Stumpjumper EVO Elite Alloy